-Taso has previously worked with a wide range of elite level and recreational athletes however his keen passion is treating spine related problems and for over a decade now has focused his work primarily on assessing spinal alignment, posture and muscle imbalances contributing to back and neck pain.
-He has gained unique skills and training in addressing pelvic and sacro-iliac joint dysfunction which is often at the root cause of other spinal issues.
+Although he has the experience from treating a wide range of elite and recreational athletes his primary focus is treating spine related problems and for more than 15 years has focused primarily on addressing spinal alignment, posture and muscle imbalances that contribute to back and neck pain.
+He has gained unique skills and training in addressing pelvic and sacro-iliac joint dysfunction which are often at the root cause of other spinal issues.
 This results in an approach that assesses movement and function of the spine – rather than only focusing on pain.

 His interest in SIJ problems extends beyond simply providing treatment to his patients but is also actively involved in teaching to other physiotherapists and training them to identify and how best to manage SIJ problems which are often an undiagnosed cause of persistent low back pain.